tencentyun/intlcloud-documents/product_new/加速产品中心/内容分发网络/用户指南/配置管理/算法说明_intl_en.md

   - uid: 0.
   - md5hash: MD5 (file path-timestamp-rand-uid-custom key).

-> !If the original request URL is `http://www.test.com/test/1.jpg`, then the file path used for MD5 calculation will be `/test/1.jpg`.
+> If the original request URL is `http://www.test.com/test/1.jpg`, then the file path used for MD5 calculation will be `/test/1.jpg`.

 ### TypeB
 - Access URL format: `http://DomainName/timestamp/md5hash/FileName`